WakiMak/trentent.github.io-forked/_posts/2017-05-01-citrix-storefront-pass-uri-parameters-to-an-application.md

 </p>

 <p style="padding-left: 30px;">
-  On each of these the customization might show a dialog, perform some checks (etc) but ultimately should call €˜action€™ if (and only if) they want the operation to proceed.
+  On each of these the customization might show a dialog, perform some checks (etc) but ultimately should call "action" if (and only if) they want the operation to proceed.
 </p>

 <div style="padding-left: 30px;">